The Mondo Esoterica Guide to:

 Kinowelt Germany Region 2 DVD

-The first film in the series has a rather flawed storyline, but boasts some good action and impressive production on a low budget.
+The first film in the series has a rather flawed storyline, but boasts some good action and impressive production.

 Partly recommended.